level2-gis/gisportal/database/readme.txt

 - Update script from v26 to v27.
 New field on users table and treat power users also as administrators (access to all client projects) and then allow actions depending on tasks table

-setup_v27.sql
+setup_v30.sql

-If you are installing from scratch, you can use this script to run on blank database and use it in gisportal2 with latest gisapp - https://github.com/uprel/gisapp
+If you are installing from scratch, you can use this script to run on blank database and use it in gisportal with latest gisapp - https://github.com/uprel/gisapp